 Chances are you have a pretty good idea of who you want to hire at this point in the process.
 You’ve spoken with several candidates, felt comfortable with a few, but one stood out among the rest.
 That’s great!
 Now all you have to do is make an offer.
 That entails reiterating the basics and your expectations, then laying out the proposal — how much you’re offering and with which benefits.
 Prepare for a counter-offer.
 Once you’ve made a verbal agreement, be sure to write up and sign a contract that transcribes every detail.

 I realize all of this information can make a person dizzy.
 It’s a lot to take in.
 Find comfort in knowing you’re not alone.
-I have spoken to several parents lately who have expressed their frustration with hiring a nanny and knowing so little about what to expect in terms of a nanny’s job duties and pay.
+I have spoken to several parents lately who have expressed their frustration with hiring a nanny and knowing so little about the industry.
 While there is no perfect formula, try these steps and go with your gut.